svlada/springboot-security-jwt/etc/blog.md

 ### <a name="pre-requisites" id="pre-requisites">PRE-requisites</a>

-Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before you proceed.
+Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before you proceed reading the article.

-Project is configured with H2 in-memory database.
-Data fixtures are included so that you can test authentication process with ease.
+The Sample project is configured with the H2 in-memory database.
+Data fixtures are included so that you can test authentication process easily just by running sample application.

 Overall project structure is shown below: